waynesutton/better-todo/files.md

   - `getArchivedDates` - Get list of archived dates
   - `archiveDate` - Archive a date (hides from main list)
   - `unarchiveDate` - Restore archived date to main list
+  - `deleteAllArchivedDates` - Permanently delete all archived dates at once

+- `folders.ts` - Custom folder management for organizing dates:
+  - `getFolders` - Get all folders with their associated dates
+  - `getFolderDates` - Get dates for a specific folder
+  - `getFolderForDate` - Check if a date belongs to a folder
+  - `createFolder` - Create new folder with custom name
+  - `renameFolder` - Update folder name
+  - `archiveFolder` - Archive a folder
+  - `unarchiveFolder` - Restore archived folder
+  - `deleteFolder` - Delete folder and all associations
+  - `addDateToFolder` - Associate a date with a folder
+  - `removeDateFromFolder` - Remove date from folder

+- `monthGroups.ts` - Auto-grouping for completed months:
+  - `getMonthGroups` - Get all month groups with their associated dates
+  - `getMonthGroupDates` - Get dates for a specific month group
+  - `getMonthGroupForDate` - Check if a date belongs to a month group
+  - `autoCreateMonthGroups` - Automatically create month groups for completed months
+  - `archiveMonthGroup` - Archive a month group
+  - `unarchiveMonthGroup` - Restore archived month group
+  - `deleteMonthGroup` - Delete month group and all associations

 ### Authentication (Clerk Integration)